 What are the application deadlines?

-The online MJ program begins three times each year:
+The online program begins three times each year:

 Application Deadline: August 1st of each year (for application and all supporting materials)